 A good strategy is to condense your job description into a brief 3-4 line paragraph.
 When using a bulleted list, try to keep it between 5-8 bullet points, with each point ideally taking up no more than 1-2 lines.

 Particularly when dealing with lengthier job descriptions and more detail, I find it effective to break up the next by utilizing a combination of BOTH bullets and paragraphs.
 Start off the description with a brief 1-2 line high-level summary of the role, followed by supporting bullet points around your specific responsibilities, contributions, and accomplishments.
 You may even decide to separate out your accomplishments into their own section beneath your responsibilities, and label it something like “Key Accomplishments” or “Select Highlights”.

 Each resume is different and its content unique, and as such, your strategy will depend upon what type of layout you need to effectively get your message across without losing your audience’s attention.

 You can have beautiful, expert written content that sings your praises and speaks perfectly to the job description, but if it isn’t easy to digest, it’s not going to be any more effective than a poorly written resume.
 This also includes the overall visual design and strategic usage of formatting elements.

-A solid resume is the key to landing the job interview.
+A solid resume is the key to landing the job interview, and we can help you put your best foot forward.
 Check out our suite of resume and branded content services.